.WERD File Extension

 The virus then generates a .TXT ransom note (_readme.txt) in each of the folders that contain encrypted WERD files.
-The ransom note contains text that informs the user of the takeover and what he needs to do to recover his files.
+The ransom note contains text that informs the user of the takeover and what they are meant to do to recover their files.
 Typically, the note also provides an email address to contact and the ransom amount that needs to be paid (usually $980 in Bitcoin) to acquire the decryption tool.

-NOTE: Currently, there are several options for removing the Werd virus, such as Malwarebytes Premium software, but there is no program available to effectively restore infected files.
-If the user has a recent backup of his files, he can perform a system restore to remove the virus but any changes made to files after the backup was made will be lost.
+Currently, there are several options for removing the Werd virus, such as Malwarebytes Premium software, but there is no program available to effectively restore infected files.
+If you have a recent backup of your files, you can perform a System Restore to remove the virus, but any changes made to files after the backup was created will be lost.